geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-26/meeting-transcript.md

 Again, I don't know how much we should care about matching the stack.
 But I think we probably should.

 ##### **Chenyu** [[00:21:59](https://www.youtube.com/watch?v=IAbOilYNLdc&t=1319)]
 I think this is good.
 Yeah.
 I think it's good to know the issues.
 I think negative 0 is more fundamental.
-NANDs are really nasty.
+NaNs are really nasty.
 Yeah.
 And there are backends like WebGPU.
-It doesn't even support the IE standard.
+It doesn't even support the IEEE standard.
 Yeah.

 ##### **Geohot** [[00:22:27](https://www.youtube.com/watch?v=IAbOilYNLdc&t=1347)]
 OK.
 Good.
 Next, drivers.
 Yeah.